crcn/mesh.js/README.md

 // local storage db
 var localdb  = localStorage();

-// pipe all operations from pubnub back to local sturage remotedb("tail").pipe(crudlet.open(localdb));
+// pipe all operations from pubnub back to local storage remotedb("tail").pipe(crudlet.open(localdb));

 // use this as the main db - pass all operations to local storage, and pubnub